conversationai/perspectiveapi/2-api/limits.md

 $ Comment text too long.
 ```

-The maximum text size per request is 3000 bytes.
+The maximum text size per request is 20 KB.
 One character does not
 necessarily equal one byte, as different characters have different encodings.
 For example, a UTF-8 Unicode character has an encoding between 1 byte and 4
 bytes.